-In Unix or Linux infra its pretty common scenarios when you have to move disks or storage LUNs from one server to another server with data on them intact.
-This is something which is happening in clusters automatically i.e. handled by cluster services.
-When primary node goes down, cluster services moves disk or luns from primary to secondary node and make secondary node available for use.
+In Unix or Linux infra, it’s pretty common scenarios when you have to move disks or storage LUNs from one server to another server with data on them intact.
+This is something that is happening in clusters automatically i.e. handled by cluster services.
+When the primary node goes down, cluster services move disk or luns from primary to the secondary node and make secondary node available for use.

 We are going to see how to do this manually using commands.
-This howto guide gives you insight of what cluster services do in background to move data across nodes in case of failures.
+This howto guide gives you an insight into what cluster services do in the background to move data across nodes in case of failures.
 We will be using LVM (Logical Volume Manager) as our disk manager in this guide since its most widely used volume manager next to VxVM (Veritas Volume Manager).

 Steps flow goes like this :